-Tiziana Dearing is a national voice on social impact, social justice, inequality and poverty.
-She is an experienced speaker, media personality, consultant to nonprofit organizations and Fortune 500 companies and nonprofit CEO.
-She is a Professor at the Boston College School of Social Work, and consults to a limited number of clients with whom she can have significant positive impact.
+Tiziana Dearing is a a Professor at the Boston College School of Social Work, and a national voice on social impact, social justice, inequality and poverty.
+She is an experienced speaker, writer and news analyst, and consults to a limited number of clients with whom she can have significant positive impact.
 At Boston College, Tiziana teaches in social innovation and leadership.
 She co-directs the Center for Social Innovation and is a founding co-director of Research in Social, Economic and Environmental Equity.

 Tiziana was the start-up Chief Executive Officer of Boston Rising, a fund to end the generational cycle of poverty in Boston.
-Prior to leading Boston Rising, Tiziana served as the first woman President of Catholic Charities for the Archdiocese of Boston.
-Catholic Charities is a $36 million social service agency serving more than 150,000 people a year in the Greater Boston Area.
+Prior to leading Boston Rising, Tiziana served as the first woman President of Catholic Charities for the Archdiocese of Boston, which at the time was a $36 million social service agency serving more than 150,000 people a year in the Greater Boston Area.
 She joined Catholic Charities from Harvard University, where she served as Executive Director of the Hauser Center for Nonprofit Organizations, now the Hauser Institute at Harvard's Center for Public Leadership.
 In the 1990s, Tiziana ran her own consultancy, working with nonprofits, after spending several years at Renaissance Solutions, a boutique management consulting firm specializing in knowledge management, process development and Balanced Scorecard services to Fortune 500 companies.
-She got her start in microlending to low-income women in Chicago.
+She got her start in microlending with low-income women in Chicago.

-Tiziana holds a Masters in Public Policy from the Harvard Kennedy School, where she was a Kennedy School Fellow, and a Bachelor of Arts in English from the University of Michigan.
+Tiziana holds a Masters in Public Policy from the Harvard Kennedy School, where she was a Kennedy School Fellow, and a Bachelor of Arts in English with Honors from the University of Michigan.

 Because mission is so important, Tiziana remains active in the community, including serving on the Board of Directors of SparkShare; on the Advisory